alvin677/marsx/README.md

 `camera` A reference to the application's camera.

 # Miscellaneous
-Code outside of lifecycle and event listeners is immediately executed when the script is loaded.
+Code outside of lifecycle and event listeners is immediately executed when the script is loaded. <br />
 The ```this``` reference can be used to refer to the 3D object which owns the script.

 <br /><br /><br /><br /><br />